annyh/annyh.github.io/_posts/2018-1-6-everything-wrong-with-disney-princesses.md

 title: Everything Wrong with Disney Princesses
 ---

-Disney Princesses have been around for decades and remain attractive characters?
+Disney Princesses have been around for decades and remain attractive characters.
 What's not to like?

 ![_config.yml]({{ site.baseurl }}/images/comics/mermaid.jpg)